erossini/BlazorMarkdownEditor/README.md

 ## Add Highlight.js

-This script is not included in the component but the component cat detect if _Highlight.js_ is loaded.
+This script is not included in the component but the component can detect if _Highlight.js_ is loaded.
 In this case, the Markdown Editor renders also the code in one of the supported languages.

 To enable this function, add the script in your project and then in the `index.html` add the following lines